 One of the prettiest and best preserved in Switzerland, Bern’s Old Town is understandably UNESCO-protected.
-Stretching from the train station to the bear park, the medieval cobbled streets, ornate fountains and raised, arched walkways (called ‘lauben’) are a photographer’s dream.
-Stop by the beautiful Zytglogge on the hour to watch the mechanical figures on this 16th-century astronomical clock whir into life.
+Stretching from the train station to the bear park, the medieval cobbled streets, ornate fountains and arched walkways (called ‘lauben’) are a photographer’s dream.
+Stop by the beautiful Zytglogge on the hour to watch the mechanical figures on this 16th century astronomical clock come to life.
 On the Bundesplatz, home of the country’s parliament buildings, you’ll see kids playing in the pavement fountains in summer, or tottering about the pop-up ice rink in winter.
-Best of all are the cellars strewn along every Old Town street which throw up artisanal workshops, independent shops and idiosyncratic bars stuffed with character.
+Best of all are the cellars strewn along every Old Town street, which throw up artisanal workshops, independent shops and idiosyncratic bars.
 Round off your day with a drink or dinner at the Kornhauskeller, a former grain store whose High Baroque architecture now houses a wonderfully atmospheric restaurant.
-For a fun way to combine a trip round the Old Town with food, take a fondükscha tour, where you’ll be driven round the city in a rickshaw while tucking into a warming fondue.
-In December, Bern’s Christmas markets and festive decorations make the Old Town even prettier.

 For an insight into Swiss life and culture, spend a day browsing the diverse collections at the Fotomuseum in Winterthur.
-From displays dedicated to the work of 20th-century master photographers to collections of documentary-style photography in fashion, architecture and medicine, it’s easy to while away an afternoon here.
-With so much competition for your attention in Winterthur (the Fotomuseum is just one of 17 museums packed into this culturally rich but manageably small city), standards are high.
+From displays dedicated to the work of 20th century master photographers to collections of documentary-style photography in fashion, architecture and medicine, it’s easy to while away an afternoon here.
+With so much competition for your attention (the Fotomuseum is one of 17 museums packed into this culturally rich but manageably small city), standards are high.

-Switzerland may not be a country you immediately associate with the word ‘hip’, but look hard enough and there’s definitely an alternative to its reputation as a place of lakes, mountains and bankers' bonuses.
-One example is Zuri West, a regenerated former industrial area of Zurich that is now a dynamic, arty district heaving with independent shops, emerging designers and youthful start-ups.
-For shopping, choose furniture with an industrial bent at interior design store Walter, learn to knit at concept shop Senior Design Factory and grab yourself a custom-designed sweatshirt at Townhouse.
-At Viadukt, numerous independent boutiques, cafés and delis are now nestled under the arches of a late-19th century viaduct, while the covered market hall plays host six days a week to a fabulous food market selling local farmers’ produce and ready-to-eat snacks and drinks.
+Spend a little time in Switzerland and you’ll soon find it alternative side – in Zuri West, for example, a regenerated former industrial area, now a dynamic, arty district heaving with independent shops, emerging designers and start-ups.
+For shopping, choose furniture with an industrial bent at design store Walter, learn to knit at concept shop Senior Design Factory and grab a custom-designed sweatshirt at Townhouse.
+At Viadukt, independent boutiques, cafés and delis are nestled under the late 19th century arches, while the covered market hall plays host to a fabulous food market selling local farmers’ produce.
 If you’d rather a sit-down lunch, bistro Im Viadukt offers market-fresh dishes.
-For culture, head to the former Lowenbrau-Areal brewery whose imposing red-brick building now houses several museums and galleries including the Kunsthalle.
+For culture, head to the former Lowenbrau-Areal brewery, whose imposing red-brick building now houses museums and galleries including the Kunsthalle.

 The historic centre of Zurich is up on this hill.
 Overlooking the Old Town, Limmat river and cathedral, the elevated spot of Lindenhof is the former site of a Roman castle, around which the city of Zurich grew.
-There are still remnants of Roman and medieval settlements up here, earning its status as a site of national importance.
+There are still remnants of Roman and medieval settlements, earning its status as a site of national importance.
 But these days people come here to relax rather than ruminate on history.
-As an established recreational area it’s a good place to head with a book or a dog for a sit or a stroll, while several giant chess boards provide entertainment for players and spectators alike.
+As an established recreational area it’s a good place to head with a book or for a stroll, while giant chess boards provide entertainment for players and spectators alike.

-In stark contrast to the centuries-old abbey district, St Gallen’s Lokremise proves that while the town is rooted in history, it’s a thoroughly modern place too.
-Just a short hop from the main train station, this urban contemporary arts centre was converted in 2010 from an early 20th-century circular train depot and is a rather funky addition to the city’s cultural life.
+In stark contrast to the centuries-old abbey district, St Gallen’s Lokremise proves that while the town is rooted in history, it’s a thoroughly modern place, too.
+A short hop from the main train station, this urban contemporary arts centre was converted in 2010 from an early 20th century circular train depot, and is now a funky addition to the city’s cultural life.
 Housing a theatre, cinema, art gallery and restaurant, it presents a rich array of shows, dance, film and music in large spaces that allow plenty of room for artistic expression and experimentation.
-Regardless of what’s on, the Lokremise is an interesting place to hang out during the day, too.
-Get the measure of the place by having lunch at the Lokal restaurant, whose tables spill onto the outdoor terrace formed by the building that encircles it.
+Regardless of what’s on, the Lokremise is an interesting place to hang out during the day, as well.
+Get the measure of the place by having lunch at the Lokal restaurant, where tables spill on to the outdoor terrace.

 As the home of numerous festivals throughout the year, the central Swiss city of Lucerne is a favourite destination for classical music, jazz, blues and much more.
 Its ability to host such events is boosted considerably by the KKL Luzern, a huge arts centre on the waterfront containing a concert hall whose architecture and acoustics ensure Lucerne’s place on the international circuit and afford the Lucerne Symphony Orchestra a beautiful home.
 The KKL is the centrepiece of the Lucerne Festival, whose summer, Easter and autumn piano festivals attract big international names from the world of classical music.

-As the region’s plaything, Lake Geneva (or Lac Léman in local parlance) provides myriad opportunities for entertainment, not least the chance to hop on a ferry and explore the towns that sit on its vast shore.
-The Compagnie Générale de Navigation provides the service, whisking passengers from Geneva and Lausanne-Ouchy to destinations around the lake including Montreux and its striking Chatêau Chillon, the medieval French village of Yvoire, and the famous spa town Evian-les-Bains.
-Sitting on the sun deck of one of the CGN’s beautiful old paddle steamers is a lovely way to travel and really appreciate the vastness of central Europe’s largest lake.
-Plus if you’re embarking at Geneva you’ll get a rather special view of the Jet d’Eau as you cruise past.
-CGN also offers a variety of dinner cruises and themed evenings, including an evening cruise with dinner prepared by Swiss celebrity chef Philippe Chevrier.
+As the region’s plaything, Lake Geneva (or Lac Léman in local parlance) provides numerous opportunities for entertainment, not least the chance to hop on a ferry and explore the towns that sit on its vast shore.
+The Compagnie Générale de Navigation provides the service, whisking passengers from Geneva and Lausanne-Ouchy to destinations around the lake, including Montreux and its striking Chatêau Chillon, the medieval French village of Yvoire, as well as the famous spa town Evian-les-Bains.
+Sitting on the sun deck of one of the CGN’s beautiful old paddle steamers is a lovely way to travel, and if you’re embarking at Geneva you’ll get a rather special view of the Jet d’Eau as you cruise past.

 For a tiny place, the town of Montreux at the eastern end of Lake Geneva certainly knows how to throw a party.
-Quiet and unassuming most of the time, twice a year it attracts hordes of people to two tremendously fun events.
-Firstly – and most famously – for two weeks in July the Montreux Jazz Festival transforms the place into the world’s premier live music venue with a line-up of huge stars in jazz, rock, pop and much else.
-At Christmas the crowds are back, this time to descend upon Montreux Noël, the town’s package of festive activities including one of the biggest Christmas markets in Switzerland, a mountaintop Santa’s grotto and a Christmas village.
+Quiet and unassuming most of the time, hordes of people descend on the town for two weeks in July during the Montreux Jazz Festival, which transforms the place into the world’s premier live music venue with a line-up of huge stars in jazz, rock, pop and more.

 There’s never a bad time to hang out in Carouge, Geneva’s Italianate district created by a bunch of architects from Turin in the 18th century as an independent town.
-Its shuttered townhouses are attractive, it’s packed with great restaurants and nightlife (try Le Cheval Blanc and Le Chat Noir for starters), and the area’s numerous independent shops and artisanal workshops mean the shopping is, for the most part, way more interesting than the chain shops in the centre of town.
+Its shuttered townhouses are attractive, it’s packed with great restaurants and nightlife (try Le Cheval Blanc and Le Chat Noir), and the area’s independent shops and artisanal workshops mean the shopping is way more interesting than chain shops in the centre of town.
 On Wednesdays and Saturdays Carouge gets a further boost with the arrival of the market on the lovely Place du Marché.
 Take a big bag and fill it with fruit and veg, cheese, honey, fresh bread, flowers, wine and locally made treats.

 Since 1912 the people of Lugano have been escaping the city on a sunny day and heading to the hills.
-Specifically, they’ve been catching the funicular railway from the lakeshore at Cassarate which trundles at an impressive angle up to the summit of Monte Brè, the city’s local mountain.
-At the top, active types can opt to follow a number of hiking trails or race down the 30 mountain bike runs.
+Specifically, they’ve been catching the funicular railway from the lakeshore at Cassarate, which trundles at an impressive angle up to the summit of Monte Brè, the city’s local mountain.
+At the top, active types can follow a number of hiking trails or race down the 30 mountain bike runs.
 Have lunch in one of the mountaintop restaurants or explore the pretty village of Brè, a short walk down from the summit.
-Those who would rather not move at all can just sit and ogle Lake Lugano and the mountains beyond.
+Those who’d rather not move at all can just sit and ogle Lake Lugano and the mountains beyond.

 As Locarno’s meeting place, market square and people-watching hub, the beautiful Piazza Grande earns its keep year round, but come at certain times and you’ll find an extra buzz about the place.
-In winter the square hosts pop-up ice rink Locarno on Ice, one of the country’s biggest ice rinks and a lovely place to hang out of an evening watching the disco lights flutter over skaters as they stumble and glide about the ice.
-In August, the square turns into a huge outdoor cinema to welcome a crowd of 8,000 to nightly film screenings as part of the longstanding Locarno Film Festival.
+In winter the square hosts one of the country’s biggest ice rinks – the Locarno on Ice pop-up – which makes a lovely place to hang out of an evening watching the disco lights flutter over skaters as they stumble and glide about.
+In August, the square turns into a huge outdoor cinema, welcoming up to 8,000 people for nightly film screenings as part of the longstanding Locarno Film Festival.